What are environmental and sustainability policies?

 An environmental policy can also highlight cost savings, as well as more environmentally friendly ways of working.
 Be aware, however, that the benefits are unlikely to materialise unless you put your environmental policy into practice.
 By setting up an action plan, you can set out the actions to be carried out to help your business meet its environmental objectives, when this will be done and the responsibilities of those involved.

 Minimising harm to the environment

-Your organisation will need an environmental policy that reflects your specific needs and practices.
+Your organisation will need a policy that reflects your specific needs and practices.
 Once you have identified any harmful actions, you can consider ways to minimise the damage.

 Reducing energy use

 There are a number of things you can do to use less energy, for example, you could put up posters to remind people to turn the lights off when they leave an empty office.
 It may even be possible to get hold of more energy-efficient light bulbs or have a professional energy audit carried out.